 Whether objects are at home or in a gallery, in storage or on display, there are a few simple steps collectors can take to ensure the art is preserved for generations to come.

 There are special needs to consider that are unique to the various media, such as:

-Ultraviolet (UV) radiation causes fading and uneven heating.
-It can particularly damage paper items such as photographs, watercolours and works with coloured inks, as well as textile fibres and dyes.
+Ultra violet (UV) radiation causes fading and uneven heating.
+It can particularly damage paper items such as photographs, watercolors and works with colored inks, as well as textile fibers and dyes.
 Indirect sunlight or recessed or ceiling-mounted lighting is best for displaying artwork.
 Keeping curtains and shades drawn and turning off lights when a room is not in use are other ways to control light exposure.
 If your rooms get sun only part of the day, automatic timers can lower window shades as needed.
-For convenience, UV-filtering film can be installed on windows and lighting elements.
-As the effects of light exposure are cumulative, consider limiting the display of light-sensitive works.
+For convenience, UV-filtering film can be installed on widows and lighting elements.
+As the effects of light exposure are cumulative, consider limiting the display of light sensitive works.

 In general, place items on interior rather than outer perimeter walls, which experience greater climatic variations.
 Although tempting, focal points such as fireplaces expose any artwork hung over them to heat, soot, and fluctuating humidity levels.
 Artwork should not be hung near heating and air conditioning vents, in bathrooms, below pipes, which can leak or drip condensation, or near any exposed water sources.
 Artwork in high-traffic areas should be carefully placed to avoid accidental injury and hung high enough to prevent unintended damage from handbags, chair backs or doors.